RAISING UP A GENERATION OF HEALTHY THIRD CULTURE KIDS

 Review:

-Lauren Wells created a resource book using her experience and knowledge on third culture kids for parents.
-This book takes the ideas of what encompasses in moving and living overseas for children and puts those ideas into a practical guide.
-Lauren deals with leaving well, unresolved grief, identity, restlessness, and trauma to name a few of these ideas.
+Lauren Wells created a resource book for parents using her experience and knowledge of third-culture kids.
+This book takes what encompasses moving and living overseas for children and puts those ideas into a practical guide.
+Lauren deals with leaving well, unresolved grief, identity, restlessness, and trauma, to name a few of these ideas.

 My Thoughts:

-I honestly think that if you are moving to a country other than your own with kids, you should own this book.
-Lauren has some great ideas to think through as your children process the move.
-It is a good bridge to understanding the world that your children will experience and help you to engage in meaningful conversations to help them navigate all the emotions and feels that they may go through.
+If you are moving to a country other than your own with kids, you should own this book.
+Lauren has some great ideas to consider as your children process the move.
+It is an excellent bridge to understanding the world that your children will experience.
+It helps you engage in meaningful conversations to help them navigate all the emotions and feelings that they may go through.
 For me personally, this book was not as helpful.
 My children were born in Asia and have never lived in their passport countries.
-I know as TCKs they have many of the strengths and challenges that other TCKs have, but many of the chapters deal with children leaving their passport country.
-So for me, I didn’t find all the chapters applicable to our situation.
-With that said, I am glad that I bought the book because it is a good resource to have.
+I know that TCKs have many of the strengths and challenges others have, but many chapters deal with children leaving their passport country.
+So, I didn’t find all the chapters applicable to our situation.
+With that said, I am glad I bought the book because it is a good resource.
 It has caused me to ponder some of the issues and helped me to start conversations with my teenage TCKs.